fbpx

 • biceps (front of shoulder

-ACL injury (Anterior Cruciate Ligament)
+ACL Injury (Anterior Cruciate Ligament)

 ACL injuries are becoming very well known in sports such as football, netball, and basketball.